Sadhanandh/Ubproxy/README.md

 Tkinter bindings of Ubproxy

 ubproxy was originally commandline only .
-But a lot of people requested a GUI version as the commandline parameter was confusing.
+But a lot of people requested a GUI version as the commandline parameters were confusing.

 Requires - python-tk